Rifa23/SML5202-FINAL-RIFA/index.md

 <p><img src="https://sd.keepcalms.com/i/keep-calm-and-learn-german-48.png" alt="" width="479" height="269" /></p>
 <p>&nbsp;</p>

-<p><strong>Although, this website is only looking at three out of the six tenses, further infomation about all the six tenses will be linked on every page down below for further study.&nbsp;</strong></p>
+<p><strong>Although, this website is only looking at three out of the six tenses, further infomation about all the six tenses will be linked on every page down below, for further study.&nbsp;</strong></p>